muziejus/javascripting-english-major/12-markdown.md

     // Convert the Markdown to HTML.
     let html;
     html = converter.makeHtml(markdown);
-    // Print the HTML using jQuery.
+    // Print the HTML to #content using jQuery.
     $("#content").html(html);
   }
 });